Or search by topic

-If you've ever used Twitter you'll know that you're only allowed to write 140 characters in any one tweet.
+If you've ever used X (Twitter) you'll know that you're allowed a maximum number of characters in any one tweet.
 The team at Twilgo used this idea, combined it with a programming language (Logo) and set up a site for us where you can write instructions to design a mathematical picture, but only using 127 characters!

 For example, let's say you wanted to mark out a square which has sides 10 units long.